 Online share broking accounts allow you to buy and sell shares and other investments online.

-In addition, investing is risky and the value of your investment can rise and fall, sometimes very quickly.
+Investing is risky and the value of your investment can rise and fall, sometimes very quickly.
+The broker is not responsible for prices rising or falling.
+They simply provide a way for you to make the trades you want to make.

 Do I need more than one share broking account?